Plan Summary Menu

 Before you can begin receiving early retirement benefits you must be considered retired from employment.
 Click here for information about the retirement from employment rules.
 If you fail to meet these rules, your retirement benefit is canceled.
 You must pay back all benefit payments you received and you need to reapply for retirement when you meet all retirement eligibility rules.

-Once you retire from employment before age 65, you forfeit or lose your right to receive your retirement benefit payment for any calendar month when you work in suspendible employment and the hours you work equal or exceed the applicable hours limit.
+Once you retire from employment before age 65, you forfeit or lose your right to receive your retirement benefit payment as of the fourth month in a calendar year in which you have worked in suspendible employment and the hours you work equal or exceed the applicable hours limit.
 These rules only apply up to age 65.

 The Working After You Retire section explains these rules in more detail and how your reemployment after retirement can affect your eligibility to receive your retirement benefits.
 It’s important that you contact your Administrative Office if you have any questions regarding working after retirement.